-The city should continue its active involvement in regional stakeholder groups including the Colorado Stormwater Council, the Mile High Flood District, and targeted stakeholder groups related to water quality and permit issues through the Colorado Department of Public Health and Environment and the Water Quality Forum.
+Objective: Actively engage in regional collaborative efforts and research related to stormwater quality permit issues through the Colorado Department of Public Health and Environment and the Water Quality Forum.
 Early and active participation in these efforts helps to ensure that the city's interests are represented in regulatory actions.
 Additionally, regionally collaborative research can fill data gaps on topics such as the role of urban stormwater in nutrient loading to streams, design and performance of SCMs in space-constrained sites, evaluation of maximum extent practicable (MEP) performance standards for pollutants such as E. coli, and other topics.
 Such regionally collaborative efforts enable higher quality studies to be conducted through pooled resources and generally leverage regional knowledge to avoid duplication of efforts.
-For example, in Washington State MS4 permit requirements included SCM monitoring; however, a regionally coordinated approach resulted in each MS4 monitoring a specific type of SCM to fill specific data gaps, which minimized cost and provided a more complete data set.
+For example, in Washington State MS4 permit requirements included SCM monitoring.
+However, a regionally coordinated approach resulted in each MS4 monitoring a specific type of SCM to fill specific data gaps, which minimized cost and provided a more complete data set.